Rhizobia: Taxonomy

 Rhizobia are a paraphyletic group that fall into two classes of Pseudomonadota—the alphaproteobacteria and betaproteobacteria.
 As shown below, most belong to the order Hyphomicrobiales, but several rhizobia occur in distinct bacterial orders of the Pseudomonadota.

 These groups include a variety of non-symbiotic bacteria.
 For instance, the plant pathogen Agrobacterium is a closer relative of Rhizobium than the Bradyrhizobium that nodulate soybean.

 Importance in agriculture

 Although much of the nitrogen is removed when protein-rich grain or hay is harvested, significant amounts can remain in the soil for future crops.
-This is especially important when nitrogen fertilizer is not used, as in organic rotation schemes or some less-industrialized countries.
+This is especially important when nitrogen fertilizer is not used, as in organic rotation schemes or in some less-industrialized countries.
 Nitrogen is the most commonly deficient nutrient in many soils around the world and it is the most commonly supplied plant nutrient.
-Supply of nitrogen through fertilizers has severe environmental concerns.
+The supply of nitrogen through fertilizers has severe environmental concerns.